jankotek/mapdb/README.md

 MapDB provides concurrent Maps, Sets and Queues backed by disk storage or off-heap-memory.
 It is a fast and easy to use embedded Java database engine.
-MapDB is free as speech and free as beer under [Apache License 2.0](https://github.com/jankotek/MapDB/blob/master/doc/license.txt).
+This project is more than 12 years old (you may know it under old name JDBM).
+MapDB is free as speech and free as beer under
+[Apache License 2.0](https://github.com/jankotek/MapDB/blob/master/doc/license.txt).

 Features
 ========
 * **Concurrent** - MapDB has record level locking and state-of-art concurrent engine.
 Its performance scales nearly linearly with number of cores.
 Even single threaded app can take advantage of asynchronous writes on background thread.

+* **Fast** - MapDB has outstanding performance rivaled only by native DBs.
+It is result of more than decade of optimalizations and rewrites.

 * **ACID** - MapDB optionally supports ACID transactions with full MVCC isolation.
 MapDB uses write-ahead-log or append-only store for great write durability.